 There are not many references to deacons in the New Testament, but from the first two that we have looked at we can conclude several things about them:

 - They are men who are spiritually mature that use their particular talents in special service to the church aside from the ministry of the Word.
 The ministry or service of the Word is that of elders and preachers; the work of deacons permits elders and preachers to concentrate on their ministry.
 This does not mean that deacons cannot teach or preach (Stephen was very eloquent) but they are chosen as deacons for the other services they render.

 - They are selected by the congregation from the congregation for service to the congregation and commended or ordained by the leaders (the elders).

 - They constitute no authority as individuals nor as a group within the church.
 They are neither a committee nor a lobby; they are servants with a specific task.
-We do not hear them speak in the New Testament when matters are discussed (Acts 15:1-ff).
+We do not hear them speak in the New Testament when matters are discussed or decided (Acts 15:1-ff).